 Before we begin: modern slavery in Dubai is something that I’ve written about before.
 In my previous article, I gave an overview of the conditions that migrant workers in Dubai have to deal with and why this amounts to modern day slavery before questioning why tourists continue to flock to Dubai despite its shocking human rights violations.
-If you’re new to the topic of slavery in Dubai then I suggest you check out that article first (which you can do here), before coming back to this one.
+If you’re new to the topic of slavery in Dubai then I suggest you check out that article first, before coming back to this one.

-In this article I will be digging a little deeper and focusing specifically on the treatment of construction workers in Dubai, the shocking abuses they incur as well as delving into the legal system that is stacked against them.
+In this article I will be digging a little deeper and focusing specifically on the treatment of construction workers in Dubai and the shocking abuses they incur.
+We will also be looking at Dubai workers living conditions, and the ways that Dubai migrant workers suffer at the hands of a legal system that is stacked against them.

 Got that?
 Okay, so let’s begin.